Conspiracy Theories, Misinformation, COVID-19, and the 2020 Election

 December 11, 2019

-Data from the November 2019 American Perspectives Survey reveals that young people may not be to blame for the decline in religious affiliation.
-Young people report being raised in less religious households than their parents.
+The November 2019 American Perspectives Survey reveals that young people may not be to blame for the decline in religious affiliation even though they report being raised in less religious households than their parents.
 Continue Reading →

 Are Americans Who Attend Neighborhood Churches Better Off?